cassieevans/personal-site-2019/src/posts/creating-my-logo-animation.md

 CustomBounce.create('myBounce', {strength: 0.7, squash: 3, squashID: 'myBounce-squash'});
 ```

-You can then use that bounce ease the same way you would use a normal ease in a Greensock tween, by referring to it in your tween parameters.
+You can then use that bounce ease the same way you would use a normal ease in a GreenSock tween, by referring to it in your tween parameters.
 The squash ease ID will be whatever the ID of the bounce is plus `-squash` appended to the end, for example, `ease:"myBounce-squash"`

 ```js